Franklin Templeton case: SC says objection to e-voting contentious, will deal first

-New Delhi, Jan 25 (IANS) The Supreme Court on Monday said it will first deal with the "contentious" issue of the objection to the e-voting process for winding up Franklin Templeton's six mutual fund schemes, and of distribution of money to the unitholders.
+New Delhi: The Supreme Court on Monday said it will first deal with the "contentious" issue of the objection to the e-voting process for winding up Franklin Templeton's six mutual fund schemes, and of distribution of money to the unitholders.

 A bench comprising Justices S.A.
 Nazeer and Sanjiv Khanna orally observed that objections around e-voting is a contentious issue.
 It scheduled the matter for hearing on February 1 after one of the lawyers cited a media report, which claimed a group of investors of Franklin Templeton Mutual Fund (FTMF) have moved the top court with a plea to declare the recent e-voting conducted by fund house as illegal.